 Supplemental oxygen: To help with breathing and getting more air into the lungs, oxygen may be prescribed.
 Oxygen is transferred from a tank through a plastic tube that has two prongs that fit into your nostrils.

-Antibiotics: If surgery is performed for asbestosis, antibiotics may be prescribed to control pain and also to reduce the risk of infection.
+Antibiotics: If surgery is performed for asbestosis, antibiotics may be prescribed to treat or reduce the risk of infection.

 Pain medications: Aspirin and Tylenol can be effective in reducing pain and inflammation caused by asbestosis.
 A doctor may prescribe stronger pain medication if these do not provide relief from chest pain and other symptoms.